Childhood Brain Stem Glioma Treatment (PDQ®)

 Benign brain tumors grow and press on nearby areas of the brain.
 They rarely spread into other tissues.
 Malignant brain tumors are likely to grow quickly and spread into other brain tissue.
 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Both benign and malignant brain tumors can cause signs and symptoms and need treatment.

-Childhood brain stem glioma is either a diffuse intrinsic pontine glioma (DIPG) or focal or a low-grade glioma.
+Childhood brain stem glioma is either a diffuse intrinsic pontine glioma (DIPG) or a focal or low-grade glioma.

 - DIPG is a high-grade tumor that is fast-growing and spreads all through the brain stem.
 It is hard to treat and has a poor prognosis (chance of recovery).